Neuroplasticity: Chronic pain

 Individuals who have chronic pain experience prolonged pain at sites that may have been previously injured, yet are otherwise currently healthy.
 This phenomenon is related to neuroplasticity due to a maladaptive reorganization of the nervous system, both peripherally and centrally.
 During the period of tissue damage, noxious stimuli and inflammation cause an elevation of nociceptive input from the periphery to the central nervous system.
 Prolonged nociception from the periphery then elicits a neuroplastic response at the cortical level to change its somatotopic organization for the painful site, inducing central sensitization.
 For instance, individuals experiencing complex regional pain syndrome demonstrate a diminished cortical somatotopic representation of the hand contralaterally as well as a decreased spacing between the hand and the mouth.
-Additionally, chronic pain has been reported to significantly reduce the volume of grey matter in the brain globally, and more specifically at the prefrontal cortex and right thalamus.
+Additionally, chronic pain has been reported to significantly reduce the volume of grey matter throughout the brain, particularly at the prefrontal cortex and right thalamus.
 However, following treatment, these abnormalities in cortical reorganization and grey matter volume are resolved, as well as their symptoms.
 Similar results have been reported for phantom limb pain, chronic low back pain and carpal tunnel syndrome.

+Chronic pain and neuroplasticity can alter cognition and impair learning, attention, memory, and decision making.
+Clinical studies have shown that chronic pain remodels the brain both structurally (e.g. gray matter loss) and functionally.
+Pain is a complex, multidimensional condition that activates several biological processes when an injury or threat has occurred.
+Remodeling begins when there is an increase in neuroinflammation, an imbalance in neurotransmitters (GABA, glutamate, dopamine) and disruption in synaptic plasticity.
+When the brain undergoes reorganization, there is a transition that occurs.
+Pain switches from the sensory region of the brain to the emotional and the limbic regions where pain is amplified and becomes chronic.
+The areas of the brain that undergo structural and functional changes in the corticolimbic system are: The prefrontal cortex, the anterior cingulate cortex, the amygdala, and the hippocampus.
+When these structures are changed because of neuroplasticity, it causes cognitive dysfunction.
+Chronic pain and neuroplasticity impairs learning, attention, memory, and decision making and can cause adverse emotions, such as depression and anxiety.